Simon666Z/SwissSafe/README.md

 ## Contributing

 This project was created for the Swiss AI Hackathon 2025 challenge "Don't walk straight into the trap (Gov3)".
-Feel free to fork and improve upon our work!

 ## Acknowledgments

-Thanks to the Swiss AI Platform for providing access to the Apertus 70B model, and to our professors and mentors who guided us through this hackathon project.
+Thanks to Swiss AI week for the opportunity and providing API Key; thanks to Swiss gov expert who guided and supported us through the hackathon project!!